sass/node-sass/README.md

     node-gyp rebuild

 ### Workaround for node `v0.11.13` `v0.11.14`
-Comment out this  [line](https://github.com/sass/node-sass/blob/e01497c4d4b8a7a7f4dbf9d607920ac10ad64445/lib/index.js#L181) in `lib/index.js` before the `npm install` step.
-Then uncomment it back again, and continue with the rest of the steps (#563).
+Follow the steps above, but comment out this [line](https://github.com/sass/node-sass/blob/e01497c4d4b8a7a7f4dbf9d607920ac10ad64445/lib/index.js#L181) in `lib/index.js` before the `npm install` step.
+Then uncomment it back again, and continue with the rest of the steps (see issue [#563](https://github.com/sass/node-sass/issues/563)).

 ## Command Line Interface